-One of the most frequent questions we as Oral and Maxillofacial Surgeons are asked is, "Do I need to have my wisdom teeth removed and if I do, why?"
-This a very good question as almost everyone will be faced with this question at some point in their life.
+One of the most frequent questions we, as oral and maxillofacial surgeons, are asked is, "Do I need to have my wisdom teeth removed and if I do, why?"
+This is a very good question as almost everyone will be faced with this question at some point in their life.
 Find out if you need your wisdom teeth removed.

-Not many years ago, when you lost permanent teeth you had essentially two replacement choices: partial or full removable dentures or fixed bridges.
+Not many years ago, if you lost permanent teeth, you had essentially two replacement choices: partial or full removable dentures or fixed bridges.
 Dentures can fit poorly causing pain and difficulty chewing and speaking.
 Are dental implants right for you?

 Facial Trauma (Dental Injuries)